Turkey imposes waste import controls

 Note: All householders have a duty of care to ensure their waste is disposed of legally.
 Failing to meet the duty of care means that people could be held responsible if their waste is fly-tipped or otherwise illegally disposed of.
 If this happens and they have not met their duty of care, they could be fined up to £400.
 Before hiring someone to remove waste, householders should check their credentials online.

 Source: Environment Agency, September 2020.

 Achieving Mission Possible: The Green Recovery Inspiration Sessions

 23rd September 2020, 1:00 – 4:00pm

 The Green Recovery Inspiration Sessions offer up an afternoon of live, interactive webinar presentations and discussions – all dedicated to delivering a socially and environmentally sustainable recovery from the coronavirus pandemic.
 This exclusive online event, sponsored by Centrica Business Solutions, PHS Group and Inspired Energy, will explore how businesses can converge the solutions to coronavirus and climate change in a way that accelerates the transition to a net-zero-carbon, circular economy.
-See here for more information and to register.
+Register here.

 UK Construction Week 2020 – Virtual Conference